 Why is there such optimism about the nation’s place as a working destination?
 The answer may lie in the breadth of new projects, compensation expectations and the attractiveness of the location.

 Exciting projects to work on

 A small local population and wealth of energy resources creates opportunities for expat expertise.
 Because of the huge growth potential in the region, this is even true in areas with strict local content policies.
 Large capital development projects on the horizon could provide jobs for locals and expats for the next two decades.
 Not only are they investing $40-60bn dollars to increase oil production, but the nation also plans to invest into diversified energy projects.
-Consider the Barakah Nuclear Plant and The Mohammed bin Rashid Al Maktoum Solar Park projects as well as the showcase event, Expo2020.
+Consider the Barakah Nuclear Plant, The Mohammed bin Rashid Al Maktoum Solar Park projects, and the showcase event, Expo2020.
 These three projects place sustainable energy as a key agenda focus.

 Increased optimism on compensation and benefits

 Such ambitious development has enhanced optimism for energy professionals in the Middle East.
 GETI revealed that 48 per cent expected salaries to maintain or increase over the next 12 months.
 However, hiring managers were more cautious, with only a quarter expecting salaries to increase within the same time period.